 What signs will I see if my pet has fleas?

 Fleas can cause our pets to scratch and itch.
 In some animals this itching can become intense leading to skin infections, hair loss and broken hair, scabs and sores.
-In young or old animals heavy flea burdens can even cause anaemia.
+In young or old animals heavy flea burdens can even cause anemia.

 If your pet is itching or scratching or you see dark coloured dirt on your pet’s coat you should check for fleas.
 You can do this by combing the coat with a flea comb.
 This is a comb with narrow teeth so that it catches small items in the coat (we sell these in our reception area)).
 You can also put some of the dirt onto a piece of white paper, and add some water, flea dirt smears red.